-Rather than looking to big corporate employers for economic stability, could more rural communities welcome a less obvious, slower growing, yet more sustainable economic partner?
+Rather than looking to big corporate employers like Walmart for economic stability, could more rural communities in the U.S. welcome a slower growing, more sustainable economic partner?

 In the far western tail of North Carolina, the road leading to the John C. Campbell Folk School narrows from a six-lane highway to four lanes, then barely two.
 It twists through narrow mountain ravines and curves around mist-softened meadows until the campus appears, looking initially like just another farm: a wide-windowed house, overlooking fields flanked by a barn and scattered outbuildings.

 An Adirondack-style building, constructed in the 1930s, sits at the center of the hillside complex and serves as headquarters.
-Traditionally, local volunteers would open the day with a sing-out in its vaulted auditorium.
+Local volunteers traditionally open the day with a sing-out in its vaulted auditorium.
 Downhill, along a piney path, a shop showcases handcrafted work for sale.
 Uphill are clusters of student housing—other options are few in Brasstown, NC—and cul-de-sacs of studios.

 Founded in 1925, the Campbell school became the cornerstone of the American folk school movement.
 For decades, well-heeled city residents and back-to-the-earth enthusiasts have been trekking to this small valley to try out—and maybe master—skills associated with pioneers.